 Representative corporate governance situations involving crises or the prospect of particular scrutiny regarding whether directors satisfied their fiduciary duties include:

 Firm Role; Professional Activities: Mr. Atkins is involved in the firm’s senior management, including as a member of the firm’s Policy Committee.
 He writes and lectures on corporate and securities topics, including mergers and acquisitions and corporate governance.

-Leading Lawyer Recognition: Mr. Atkins repeatedly has been recognized as a “leading lawyer” in the M&A and corporate governance fields by, among others, Chambers Global: The World’s Leading Lawyers for Business; Chambers USA: America’s Leading Lawyers for Business; The International Who’s Who of Corporate Governance Lawyers; PLC Which Lawyer?
-Yearbook; The Legal 500 U.S.; International Financial Law Review; and The Best Lawyers in America.
+Leading Lawyer Recognition: Mr. Atkins repeatedly has been recognized as a “leading lawyer” in the M&A and corporate governance fields by, among others, Chambers Global (Star Individual); Chambers USA (Band 1); The International Who’s Who of Corporate Governance Lawyers; The Legal 500 U.S.; IFLR1000; and The Best Lawyers in America.
 He also was named Best Lawyers’ “2013 New York City Mergers & Acquisitions Lawyer of the Year.”

 LL.B., Harvard University, 1968

 Board of Advisors, Harvard Law School, Forum on Corporate Governance and Financial Regulation